ckupe/quay-registry/README.md

 ```

-2. Ensure rootless podman is configured
+2. (optional) Ensure rootless podman is configured

+If you already have rootless podman working on your machine, skip this
 ```bash
 sudo echo "$(whoami):999999:65536" >> /etc/subuid
 sudo echo "$(whoami):999999:65536" >> /etc/subgid